extenda/tf-module-gcp-notification-channels/README.md

 ## notification_channels

-This variable variable holds a list of configs for the notification channels, and should be structured as shown below. \
+This variable is the actual list of configs for the notification channels, and should be structured as shown below. \
 📖 [Terraform Docs](https://registry.terraform.io/providers/hashicorp/google/4.47.0/docs/resources/monitoring_uptime_check_config) \
 ✅ [Examples](https://registry.terraform.io/providers/hashicorp/google/4.47.0/docs/resources/monitoring_uptime_check_config)